-Ms. Wallace has more than 32 years experience practicing law in the primary areas of estate planning, business and tax law.
-Her trusts and estates practice encompasses simple wills, powers of attorney, advanced directives for health care, domestic partnership agreements, a full range of complex, tax-motivated estate planning, and all aspects of probate and estate administration.
+Ms. Wallace has more than 38 years experience practicing law in the primary areas of estate planning, probate and administration, business and tax law.
+Her trusts and estates practice encompasses simple wills, trusts, powers of attorney, advanced directives for health care, domestic partnership agreements, a full range of complex, tax-motivated estate planning.
+She also practices in all aspects of probate and estate administration.
 Ms. Wallace’s business practice includes corporate, partnership and LLC formations, contract preparation, buy-sell agreements and succession planning.
 In addition, she advises and assists clients with forming tax-exempt, non-profit organizations.
 Throughout her legal career, Ms. Wallace has created, developed, and begun several of her own small businesses, including Pencil, Pen and Pad Company, a family-owned real estate business, Camelot Home Investors, a residential rental business, and The Chore Store, a home improvement referral service business.

 Ms. Wallace is a proven leader, manager and business developer.
 Her listening and counseling abilities allow her to form solid client relationships in both her work and in her community service.
 As a transactional attorney, she excels at verbal and written communications as well as being detailed oriented.
 In her personal life, Ms. Wallace’s compassion and concern led her to organize a team of caregivers for a friend suffering from cancer.